wwliao/hprc_release2_variant_calling/README.md

 # Variant Calling for the HPRC Release 2

-This repository contains Nextflow workflows for assembly-based and HiFi-based variant calling for 231 individuals in the Human Pangenome Reference Consortium (HPRC) Release 2.
+This repository contains Nextflow workflows for assembly-based and HiFi-based variant calling for 231 individuals in the Human Pangenome Reference Consortium Release 2 (HPRC R2).
 It includes workflows for aligning assemblies and HiFi reads to reference genomes, as well as workflows for calling small and structural variants from these alignments using multiple tools.
 Additionally, [index files](#index-files) are provided for easy access to assemblies, HiFi reads, alignments, and variant callsets.

 ## Overview